Karscoding/Platformer/SDL2/docs/README-macos.md

 there are some more things you should do before shipping your product...

 1. The bundle right now probably is dynamically linked against SDL.
-That means that when you copy it to another computer, *it will not run*, unless you also install SDL on that other computer.
+That means that when you copy it to another computer, *it will not update*, unless you also install SDL on that other computer.
 A good solution for this dilemma is to static link against SDL.
 On OS X, you can achieve that by linking against the libraries listed by